Hello, I’m Alison (she/her).

 It’s been a wonderful gift to discover that all those elements come together in biodynamic craniosacral therapy.

 I’m a Registered Biodynamic Craniosacral Therapist (RCST®) with the Biodynamic Craniosacral Association of North America.
 I completed a three-year, 700-hour training in Biodynamic Craniosacral Therapy, which included in-depth anatomy, over 200 hours of hands-on session work, and an independent study.
 I’m continually honing my skills through advanced trainings and by doing my own research into trauma and the nervous system.

 Healing Early Life Trauma

 I completed a two-year advanced training in pre- and perinatal somatic therapy with Myrna Martin, focusing on resolving pregnancy- and birth-related difficulties and their effect on people of all ages.
-This training is informed by the work of Ray Castellino (resolving infant trauma), Peter Levine’s understanding of the nervous system’s response to trauma and healing (Somatic Experiencing), and Polyvagal Theory (Stephen Porges).
+This training is informed by the work of Ray Castellino (resolving infant trauma), Peter Levine’s teachings on the nervous system’s response to trauma and healing (Somatic Experiencing), and Polyvagal Theory (Stephen Porges).

 How about you?

 I would much rather hear from you.
 What are you going through and what kind of support do you need?